 Is this the recipe for Shoney’s strawberry pie?

-How do you store the baked strawberry pie?
+How do you store the pie?

 You can store this pie on the counter at room temperature for a couple of days, or you can store in the refrigerator.